lvdy7114/explore-games/README.md

 18. Used react icons from chakra ui. https://chakra-ui.com/docs/components/icon/usage, for search bar.
 19. Using this method: https://github.com/lvdy7114/week_ten/blob/main/day_five/tek-usereducer/src/App.jsx and https://github.com/lvdy7114/week_ten/blob/main/day_two/react_movie_search/lab/src/App.jsx to search
 20. Looking into using reducer to manage state logic
 21. Will not use context or usereducer for state management.
-When set it up this way, it fetches data and returns in an infinite loop in dev tools.
 Will use redux toolkit for state management.
+22. Completed look so far.
+Will be including react routing to navigate to get description of each game. https://github.com/lvdy7114/week_ten/tree/main/day_four/practice/tek-react-router